Weekend Guide to Geneva, Switzerland

 Instead of Thailand, go to… VIETNAM

-If you are in the market for a beach vacation with history, amazing food and that laidback Southeastern Asian vibe, Vietnam is your best bet.
-Far less touristy than the very well known beaches and islands of Thailand, Vietnam’s central coast has over 2000 miles of sandy while beaches, not to mention a ton of new hotel openings ranging from a luxe Anantara, a J.W.
-Marriott and mom & pop beach bungalows.
+If you are in the market for a beach vacation with history, amazing food, and that laidback Southeastern Asian vibe, Vietnam is your best bet.
+Far less touristy than the well-known beaches and islands of Thailand, Vietnam’s central coast offers over 2,000 miles of stunning sandy white beaches, along with a ton of new hotel openings ranging from luxe resorts like Anantara and J.W.
+Marriott to charming mom-and-pop beach bungalows.
+And when it comes to dining, don’t miss the chance to experience an authentic french restaurant vietnam, where French culinary tradition blends with the vibrant local flavors for an unforgettable meal.

 Instead of Beijing, go to… SUZHOU